Plumbiu/algebraic-effect/README.md

   return (asyncFn1() as unknown as number) + (asyncFn2() as unknown as number) }
 const data = await runSync(main, [
-  // if asyncFn1 throw error, fallback is 1
+  // if asyncFn1 throws an error, fallback is 1
   [asyncFn1, 1],
   { fn: asyncFn2, fallback: (err) => 2 },
 ])